You’ll Need…

 - Add node:

-- What it does: Listens for chat messages within n8n.
+On chat message - What it does: Listens for chat messages within n8n.
 You should see a chat box at the bottom of your screen.
 If you do not, there should be a little arrow at the bottom right to expand a bottom menu.

 - Why this matters: Without a trigger, nothing starts.
 This lets us send messages to what will be our chatbot, which begins the workflow.
 This example gives us a simple interface for testing before connecting to external apps.